pratz222/AutoMate-CAN-based-Advanced-Driver-Assistance-System-ADAS/README.md

-# CAN-based Advanced Driver Assistance System (ADAS)
+# CAN-Based Advanced Driver Assistance System (ADAS)
-I’m excited to share my latest project, a CAN-based Advanced Driver Assistance System (ADAS), designed to enhance vehicle safety and performance.
-This innovative hardware solution integrates two microcontrollers and two MCP2515 CAN modules, each equipped with onboard CAN Controller and CAN Transceiver capabilities set at 500kbps.

-As of now, the project has only two CAN Nodes.
-The next part will have more number of CAN Nodes communicating simultaneously over the CAN Bus.

-🛠 𝐇𝐚𝐫𝐝𝐰𝐚𝐫𝐞 𝐇𝐢𝐠𝐡𝐥𝐢𝐠𝐡𝐭𝐬 :
-Sensors Galore: LDR, Temperature Sensor, Ultrasonic Sensor, and Raindrop Sensor.

-Actuator Heaven: DC Fan, Servo Motor, LED Headlights, and an OLED Display for real-time feedback.

-🔧 𝐇𝐨𝐰 𝐢𝐭 𝐖𝐨𝐫𝐤𝐬 :
+## Project Overview
+The CAN-based Advanced Driver Assistance System (ADAS) is an innovative hardware solution designed to enhance vehicle safety and performance.
+By integrating multiple sensors and actuators with a Controller Area Network (CAN) bus, this project facilitates real-time communication between components, leading to a more intelligent driving experience.
+Currently, the system operates with two CAN nodes, with plans for expansion to accommodate more nodes in the future.

+## Motivation Behind the Project
+This project arose from the need for improved vehicle safety and automation.
+By utilizing advanced sensors and actuators, I aimed to create a system that can react to environmental conditions and enhance the driver's experience, contributing to safer roads and smarter vehicles.

+## Key Features
+- **CAN Communication:** Utilizes MCP2515 CAN modules for efficient data transmission at 500kbps between multiple microcontrollers.
+- **Sensor Integration:** Incorporates various sensors, including LDR (Light Dependent Resistor), temperature sensor, ultrasonic sensor, and raindrop sensor, to monitor environmental conditions.
+- **Actuator Control:** Activates several actuators based on sensor inputs, including:
+  - **DC Fan:** Engages when temperature thresholds are exceeded.
+  - **Servo Motor:** Operates windshield wipers automatically upon detecting rain.
+  - **LED Headlights:** Illuminates in response to low light conditions.
+  - **OLED Display:** Provides real-time feedback on sensor readings and actuator statuses.

+## How It Works
-Data Collection: Sensors gather critical environmental data.
+1. **Data Collection:** Sensors gather critical environmental data continuously.
-CAN Communication: Unique CAN IDs frame the data and transmit it via CAN High and CAN Low twisted pair wires.
+2. **CAN Communication:** The data is framed with unique CAN IDs and transmitted through CAN High and CAN Low twisted pair wires.

-𝐀𝐜𝐭𝐢𝐨𝐧 𝐓𝐢𝐦𝐞 :
-On the receiving end, the microcontroller activates the appropriate actuators:
+3. **Actuator Activation:** At the receiving end, the microcontroller interprets the data and activates the appropriate actuators:

-🌡 DC Fan kicks in when the temperature rises.
+   - The **DC fan** turns on to maintain a comfortable cabin temperature.
-☔️ Servo Motor drives the wipers automatically on detecting rain.
+   - The **servo motor** drives the wipers automatically when rain is detected.
-💡 LED headlights illuminate as soon as darkness falls.
+   - The **LED headlights** activate as darkness falls.
-📊 OLED Display shows real-time sensor readings and actuator status, bringing the dashboard to life!
+   - The **OLED display** presents real-time sensor readings and actuator status.

-The magic happens as the data is transmitted via CAN High and CAN Low twisted pair wires to a second CAN module.
-Here, a microcontroller interprets the sensor readings and activates multiple actuators accordingly.
-Imagine a DC fan that kicks in to cool down the cabin when temperatures soar, a servo motor that mimics automatic wiper action during rainfall, and an LED that illuminates the headlights in response to darkness detected by the LDR.

-But that’s not all!
-An OLED display serves as the main dashboard, providing a real-time overview of which actuators are active and displaying sensor readings for an intuitive user experience.
+## Hardware Highlights
+- **Microcontrollers:** Two microcontrollers serve as the central units for processing sensor data and controlling actuators.
+- **MCP2515 CAN Modules:** Each module comes equipped with a CAN controller and transceiver for reliable communication.
+- **Sensors:** LDR, temperature sensor, ultrasonic sensor, and raindrop sensor for comprehensive environmental monitoring.
+- **Actuators:** DC fan, servo motor, LED headlights, and OLED display for interactive feedback.

+## Future Plans
+This project is just the beginning.
+Future enhancements will include additional CAN nodes for simultaneous communication, expanding the system's capabilities and further improving vehicle automation.

+## Contribution
+I welcome contributions to the CAN-based ADAS project!
+Feel free to share your ideas, report issues, or propose enhancements to improve the system's functionality.

+## Conclusion
-This project is a step towards safer roads and smarter vehicles.
-Stay tuned for more updates on this exciting journey into the world of autonomous driving!
+This project represents a significant step toward the future of autonomous driving, combining advanced sensing and actuator technologies within a CAN framework.
+Stay tuned for further developments and updates as this project evolves into a more sophisticated driver assistance system!

 ![image](https://github.com/pratz222/AutoMate-CAN-based-Advanced-Driver-Assistance-System-ADAS/assets/53640877/75558c65-f6fc-4b90-a875-9705941fbe85)